kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 ## 06-11-2025
 - I played a little bit with the debug renderer in the OSRE.
 As usual I was not able to concentrate on a dedicated fix ... in the beginning.
-At the end I recognized: I introduced a render path interface, I used it to implement the Cancas-renderer.
+At the end I recognized: I introduced a render path interface, I used it to implement the Canvas-renderer.
 But I missed the point when any kind of instance or service iterates through all the different renderpaths to ensure that their rendering gets performed during the frame update.
   I guess I need to add this.